business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 The core, forward-thinking belief of Follett’s work — that an employee will be happier, more productive and more engaged if given the autonomy to complete their job — remains at the center of many successful work environments today.
 Follett’s principles motivate employees to increase their engagement and loyalty to an organization by establishing ownership and responsibility for success within each level of a hierarchy.

 Within autonomy lies flexibility.
-By establishing personal ownership of company goals while also allowing for flexibility in reaching them, employers communicate they trust their employees to find the most efficient and productive way to contribute to the team.
-Flexibility also creates agile, creative problem-solving to find effective solutions that benefit the business in the long run.
+By establishing personal ownership of company goals while allowing for flexibility in reaching them, employers communicate that they trust their employees to find the most efficient and productive way to contribute to the team.
+Flexibility also allows for agile, creative problem-solving to find effective solutions that benefit the business in the long run.

 FYIDid you know

-Again, Follett didn’t believe in doing away with hierarchy entirely.
-Instead, small businesses have an opportunity to take advantage of flat hierarchy structures – structures with little to no middle management between employees and executives.
-Because small companies often operate with smaller teams than large corporations, executives and business owners can facilitate closer relationships with their employees and “power with” them instead of “power over” them.
+Again, Follett didn’t believe in eliminating hierarchy.
+Instead, she said small businesses have an opportunity to take advantage of a “flat hierarchy,” meaning a structure with little or no middle management between employees and executives.
+Because small companies often operate with small teams, executives and business owners can facilitate closer relationships with their employees and “power with” them instead of “powering over” them.

 In addition, employees at small businesses often wear many hats to accomplish business goals.
 In this environment, executives can champion the “power with” principle by expressing gratitude for the value each employee brings to the organization as a whole.